-Of course the savings on reagents are only a small part of what the analyzer will do for your laboratory; after all, since it uses SFA, the Astoria will attain levels of detection that are equivalent to or even lower than any other system.
-For instance, take a flow injection system that has a post-distillation cyanide method with a working range of 0.005 – 0.5 mg/L–although these are impressive numbers, the Astoria beats it by a factor of 10, with a working range of 0.0005 – 0.50 mg/L as CN (PN 305-A111-A01).
+- Example 2: Compared to a flow injection system that has a post-distillation cyanide method with a working range of 0.005 – 0.5 mg/L, an Astoria Analyzer beats it by a factor of 10, with a working range of 0.0005 – 0.50 mg/L as CN (PN 305-A111-A01).

 Although discrete analyzers have made a significant impact in environmental testing, the Astoria Analyzer offers a variety of techniques that have made SFA so powerful in the past, present and future to come:

 - In-Line Dialysis can remove interferences like matrix effects, utilize gas diffusion techniques for Ammonia in lieu of the distillation step, and can be used like a dilution loop

 - In-Line Distillation and In-Line UV Digestion are options allowing customers to quickly analyze Phenol, Cyanide and TDN that would otherwise require additional sample prep*